JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Keeping Java compiler's annotation processors

 By default, kapt runs all annotation processors and disables annotation processing by javac.
-You may need some javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).
+You may need some of javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).

 In the Gradle `build.gradle` file, use the option `keepJavacAnnotationProcessors`: